WormBase/website-genome-browsers/README.md

 3d.
 Update the symlink in /usr/local/wormbase to point at the new jbrowse
     directory.
 Generally it's a good idea to keep a copy of the old symlink in case something goes south and you want to quickly revert.

+==Moving from staging to production==

+Before the move, the pull requests should be made from the build-specific branches into the staging branches ("staging" for GBrowse, "jbrowse-staging" for JBrowse), and those should get pulled into staging with subsequent merges.
+At some point after that, right before the move to production, there should be pull requests from staging into the production branches ("production" for GBrowse, "jbrowse-production" for JBrowse), and a subsequent merges.

+To implement the move to production, for GBrowse all that needs to happen is a pull into the production branch checkout that is set up to serve GBrowse and restarting apache.

+For JBrowse, it is again, slightly more complicated:

+1. The source files for JBrowse and the data files need to be rsynced from the dev machine.
+The command will look something like this:

+  rsync -av scain@10.0.0.65:/usr/local/wormbase/website/scain/257_new_jbrowse/ .

+This should be done in a screen process because it will take a few hours to complete.

+2. Issue a pull request in the JBrowse production branch checkout.

+3. Update the symlink in /usr/local/wormbase to point at the new jbrowse directory.
+Save the old symlink in case you need to quickly revert.